Breadcrumb

 • Optional information (Contributions to Science and/or Published Articles, CV)

-Community Speakers
+Meet our Community Speakers

-Michelle C. Burroughs, M.P.H.
+Michelle C. Burroughs, MPH

 Michelle C. Burroughs Headshot

-Michelle C. Burroughs, M.P.H.
-(She/Her)
+Michelle C. Burroughs, MPH

 Topics: General Public Health Education